1) I lost my installation, where can I get a new install file?

 9) Does Flow include all the algorithms from Mixed In Key?

-Yes, Flow contains all our best ideas.
-For key detection, Flow uses the algorithm from the upcoming Version 6.0 of Mixed In Key, which is not even released yet.
+Yes, Flow contains all of our best ideas.
+For key detection, Flow uses the algorithm from Version 6.1 of Mixed In Key.
 It's our best work ever, and has the most accurate results we've ever seen.
 It enables perfect harmonic mixing.

 Flow also has our patent-pending Energy Level detection.
 You'll see a column in the software labelled "Energy" that tells you how danceable each song is, on a scale of 1 to 10.
 High-energy songs like "Daft Punk - One More Time" have an energy level of 9 or 10.
 Most House music and Hip Hop is around a 6 or a 7.
 Lounge music is a 3.